Officially, Monopoly is a game for 2-6 players, which puts a damper on things if you find yourself wanting to play Monopoly alone.

 Set up the board as though two people are playing, then play out the game against yourself.
 You may decide to physically move between two different seats, so you can keep track of which player is doing what.

-Playing Monopoly solo, but as two different people, has one very notable benefit – You’ll always win, no matter what happens in the game!
+Playing single-player Monopoly, but as two different people, has one very notable benefit – you’ll always win, no matter what happens in the game!
 This is also a great way to practice your Monopoly strategy, as you can very clearly see how the ‘other player’ is affected by your decisions.

 2. 20-Minute Timer